Nonlinear interaction theory for parametrically-excited spin-wave modes in confined micromagnetic systems: Mutual interactions between parametrically-excited modes

 By following the same line of reasoning as in the self-interaction case (section \ref{sec:nonlinear self interaction}), one can consider the aforementioned detunings $\epsilon'_h$ and $\epsilon'_n$ in the place of $\epsilon_h,\epsilon_n$ in eq.\eqref{eq:nonlinear detuning cone}, which leads to the following expressions for the steady-state amplitudes $|a_h|^2,|a_n|^2$ that resemble eq.\eqref{eq:saturation amplitude mode h pm}:

 where we have considered all possible signs $s^\pm_h=\pm \text{sign}(N_{hh}) , s^\pm_n=\pm \text{sign}(N_{nn})$ in front of the critical detunings.
-The latter equations state that, in the coupled regime, the 'uncoupled' steady-state amplitudes of modes $h$ and $n$ (denoted with the subscript 'unc', computed according to eq.\eqref{eq:saturation amplitude mode h pm})

-may be enhanced or attenuated in a linear fashion depending on the signs of the self- and mutual NFS (see fig.\ref{fig:parametric resonance cone interacting type1} for a graphical illustration).
-The solution of the linear system is:
+The latter equations state that, in the coupled regime, the steady-state amplitudes of modes $h$ and $n$ may be enhanced or attenuated in a linear fashion depending on the signs of the self- and mutual NFS coefficients, compared to the corresponding 'uncoupled' ones